bloated betta

 Unfortunately, dropsy is incredibly difficult to treat successfully.

-However, you could try to aid your bettaโ€™s recovery by carrying out frequent water changes and administering an antibacterial or antibiotic.
-It may also be worth trying dipping your betta in methylene blue.
+However, you could try to aid your betta’s recovery by carrying out frequent water changes and administering an antibacterial or antibiotic.
+It may also be worth trying dipping your betta in a methylene blue bath.

 Malawi bloat

-Malawi bloat is a rare condition that commonly affects cichlids, although it is sometimes seen in betta fish. ย
+Malawi bloat is a rare condition that commonly affects cichlids, although it is sometimes seen in betta fish.

 Symptoms

 Malawi bloat causes the fish to swell.
 Also, your betta may stop eating.
-As the condition progresses, the fish will spend a lot of his time at the surface of the water, gulping air.
+As the condition progresses, the fish will spend a lot of its time at the surface of the water, gulping air.

 Causes